nuxt/cli/README.md

 ⚡️ [Nuxt](https://nuxt.com/) Generation CLI Experience.

+## Commands

+All commands are listed on https://nuxt.com/docs/api/commands

 ## Vision and Roadmap

 We've rebuilt `nuxi` from the ground up using [unjs/citty](http://github.com/unjs/citty).
 We have grand plans for this - check out some of the features + roadmap discussions and please feel free to contribute!